 Ms Anderson said the party were willing to work with any of Ireland’s political parties in order to see the constituency created, and said the proposal required a hand of friendship.

 “We’re willing to work with An Taoiseach, and let us remember that the Taoiseach has already told us that no Irish government would ever again leave behind the people of the north,” she said.

 In their proposal document Sinn Fein referenced Fianna Fail leader Micheal Martin who said in January 2018: “Why would people object to Northern Ireland continuing to have representation in the European Parliament?”

-Also included was Fine Gael TD Sean Kelly, who said in June the idea was "worth exploring".
+As well as Fine Gael TD Sean Kelly, who said in June, that the idea was “worth exploring”.

-"The comments are a reflection of the attitudes within the Conservative government, he is reckless, he is wrong, he is an absolute idiot," she added.
+“The comments are a reflection of the attitudes within the Conservative government, he is reckless, he is wrong, he is an absolute idiot.